garrandall/popular-music-data/tracks/get-low-waka-flocka-flame-nicki-minaj-tyga-flo-rida.md

 Anyway, boobs up and my ass out
 Somebody get a medic when he pass out
 Big Nicki in the game nigga
-Bricksquad, I ain't fucking with no lame nigga (ahhh) Dis dat part when I slow it down like this (ahhh) Somebody better get da bitch another round (ahhh)
+Bricksquad, I ain't fucking with no lame nigga (ah) Dis dat part when I slow it down like this (ah) Somebody better get da bitch another round (ah)
 Fly as fuck I need a co-pilot
 When I come out it's a motherfucking whore riot

 They your size, little waist don't match your thighs Say you're on my level but my level too high